If you’re like most homeowners, you may find yourself thinking about replacing a garage door.

-Roll up doors are the most common type and consists of horizontal panels hinged together.
+Roll-up doors are the most common type and consist of horizontal panels hinged together.
 This type can be manually opened and closed or attached to a motorized opener.
 When open, these occupy space at the ceiling of the garage making it impossible to use that area for storage.

 Carriage doors consist of one panel that swings open like a regular door.
 These tend to be more stylish than roll up doors but take longer to open and close, and require more space to use.
 These are good if you need a lot of ceiling storage but can be heavy and cumbersome.
 Carriage doors are often custom-made for the individual garage.

 Most garage doors are made of steel.
 It’s easy to maintain, lightweight, and inexpensive.
 They require periodic repainting as the color fades but materials usually carry a lengthy warranty.
 Steel is prone to rust but a fiberglass overlay easily protects the door from weather damage.